Mary Louise Rzonca

 To make extra money, Mary did tailoring, made a wedding dress and sewed several gowns for her daughter who always made a last-minute request.
 When the girls were in High School she went to work at Sears Roebuck in River Oaks.
 When she retired from Sears she started taking art classes.
 Mary and her daughter Mary went into the antique business as “Collectors Corner” and enjoyed selling depression glass and a wide variety of glass wear.
 One of her greatest joys was the cottage she owned in Wetmore Michigan next door to her brother on a chain of lakes.
 Mary, Eugene, Duzzie and Elvira spent many summer nights playing cards and “shooting the breeze” in their slice of heaven in the Hiawatha Forest.
 Mary was so good at decorating and baking she often had company because people enjoyed her charming cottage and warm company.

 Mary was married for 47 years until Eugene passed away.
 She is survived by her daughters Mary and Patricia, grandchildren Carrie and Leo and great-grandchildren Alex and Zoey.

-To plant a tree in memory of Mary Louise Rzonca (nee Skorupski), please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary Louise Rzonca (nee Skorupski), please visit our floral store.